 For more information on the MAPP, including a list of publications that have resulted from the study to date, please visit: www.mappnetwork.org.

-Funded by the National Institutes of Health in 2006, the 'Orofacial Pain, Prospective Evaluation and Risk Assessment' (OPPERA) study is led by Will Maixner, PhD, DDS, director of the University of North Carolina's Regional Center for Neurosensory Disorders, taking place at four universities across the U.S. OPPERA I sought to identify risk factors, clinical characteristics and genetic mechanisms that influence the development of chronic orofacial pain associated with temporomandibular disorders (TMD).
-Investigators enrolled and monitored over 2,700 mean and women, 260 of whom developed TMD in the three-year follow-up period.
+Funded by the National Institutes of Health in 2006, the 'Orofacial Pain, Prospective Evaluation and Risk Assessment' (OPPERA) study was led by William Maixner, PhD, DDS, now director of the Center for Translational Pain Medicine at Duke University, and took place at four universities across the US.
+OPPERA I sought to identify risk factors, clinical characteristics and genetic mechanisms that influence the development of chronic orofacial pain associated with temporomandibular disorders (TMD).
+Investigators enrolled and monitored over 2,700 men and women, 260 of whom developed TMD in the three-year follow-up period.
 Since OPPERA's first publication in 2011, 20 papers summarizing the study's expansive findings collectively demonstrate that TMD is a complex disorder with a biopsychosocial model of illness, and that it is no longer appropriate to regard TMD solely as a localized orofacial pain condition.